EZDAMIR/EZDAMIR/README.md

 - 👯 open source contributor
-- 📫 How to reach me: EzDamire@gmail.com or Telegram: @EZDAMIR
+- 📫 How to reach me: EzDamire@gmail.com, Telegram: @EZDAMIR, Linkedin: <a href="https://www.linkedin.com/in/ezdamir">ezdamir</a>